Inequalities for space-bounded Kolmogorov complexity: Space-bounded Kolmogorov complexity

 Then, as usual, we need a version of the Kolmogorov--Solomonoff universality theorem that says that there exists an optimal machine making the complexity minimal.
 Now the space bounds should be taken into account, and for our model $O(1)$ additional space is enough:

 \begin{proposition} There exists an optimal machine $V$ such that for every machine $P$ there exists a constant $c$ such that

 for all $x,y$. \end{proposition}

+Both machines $P$ and $V$ are of the type we described (we consider only machines of this type if not stated otherwise).
+We use the same $c$ both for the space overhead and the complexity increase, but this obviously does not matter.

-\begin{proof}[Proof sketch] As usual, consider a universal machine $U(r,p,x)$ that can simulate the behavior of an arbitrary machine (an arbitrary finite-state program for the control unit) knowing its description $r$, for arbitrary inputs $p,x$:
+\begin{proof} Recall a usual construction of a universal machine that can simulate the behavior of an arbitrary machine $M_r$ (an arbitrary finite-state program for the control unit) given its description $r$, for arbitrary inputs $p,x$.
+Here $r$ is a binary string that describes some machine $M_r$.